garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/INVEST.md

 >	size, time taken

 - Sized Appropriately (Small)
-	- it should be clear whether a story pass
+	- they ought to be sized appropriately.
+By the time they reach [[SPRINT (iteration)]] planning, they should be small (early stages)
+>	#Example
+>	days

 - Testable
+	- it should be clear whether a story

 ![[Pasted image 20231103232733.png]]